Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ---

 > [!WARNING]
 > The Descent mod(s) require more Memory than the vanilla game.
-Recommend 32+Gb of RAM, and a more recent CPU.
 >
+> Do not generate a Descent map above 10k unless you are running rich-boi NASA systems.
+>
+> When you are RWG-ing a new world, or loading into a new world, disable all other programs if you are on older hardware.
+>
+> I have seen some user reports saying 16Gb of RAM is/isn't enough for the Descent.
+Your Mileage May Vary(YMMV).
+>
+> I recommend 32+Gb of RAM, and a more recent CPU to support the Descent.
+>
 > If you are getting unexplainable Crash-to-Desktop (CTD), and Crash-Report logs saying:
 >
-> 'Could not allocate memory: System out of memory!',
+> 'Could not allocate memory: System out of memory!' while Descent is running in the Console,
 >
 > your hardware is likey not able to support The Descent suite of mods.